 Unfortunately, all waters are not created equal, and problems can occur with bore water and even good old tap water in hard water areas, usually due to calcium and magnesium, forming limescale deposits, attacking the elements, causing corrosion and splitting.
 Such problems are not insurmountable, but are more costly.
-Make sure to let your supplier know of any such potential issues ahead of time, so you can look into the costs associated with prevention, and if they can’t provide such solutions, contact me, because we can!
+Make sure to let your supplier know of any such potential issues ahead of time, so you can look into the costs associated with prevention, and if they can’t provide such solutions, contact Jamie on 07897 246 779, because I can!

 The easy way to maximise the working life of your immersion heaters, whether in a hard water area or not, is to minimize the Watts density.
 The article explains in detail a simple concept which we are using every day, maximise the element length THUS minimising the watts density THUS maximising the working life of the element, all other things being equal.

 …and above for oil immersion heater specifics.